HansageeSJ/ToDoListApp/README.md

-# Angular + .NET TODO (In-Memory)
+# Angular + .NET ToDoListApp (In-Memory)

-A simple TODO list app built with Angular 18 and .NET 8 Web API.
+A simple ToDoListApp built with Angular 18 and .NET 8 Web API.
 Data is stored in-memory on the server (no database).

 ## Requirements
 - .NET 8 SDK